McTavishLab/physcraper/docs/mds/INSTALL.md

 Note the "dot" at the end of that last command!

-This will install the following python packages also:
+This will also install the following python packages:

 - Dendropy https://pythonhosted.org/DendroPy/
 - Peyotl https://github.com/OpenTreeOfLife/peyotl (currently needs to be on physcraper branch)